 Muhammad's dislike for dogs extended to making illegal the proceeds from the sale of man's best friend.

 Narrated Abu Masud Al-Ansari:

 Allah's Apostle regarded illegal the price of a dog, the earnings of a prostitute, and the charges taken by a soothsayer.

-Keeping a dog as a pet, God's Messenger warned, increased your odds of going to Hell.
+Keeping a dog as a pet, he warned, increased your odds of going to Hell.